 Next is the meeting with the prosecuting attorney.
 The affidavit is reviewed with the parties present.

-Cases Dropped with Conditions
+Cases Dismissed with Conditions

 If the affidavits and interviews are successful in convincing the prosecutor to drop the charges, they have the leeway to place certain conditions to the dismissal.